The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Julian Opie's This Is Shahnoza 5 (signed) from 2006 is a screenprint with an estimated value between £3,250 and £4,850.
-This artwork has an established auction history, having been sold 4 times since its initial sale on 5th May 2006.
-Over the past five years, the hammer price has remained consistent, providing an average annual growth rate of 0%.
-The edition size of this artwork is limited to 40.
+Julian Opie's This Is Shahnoza 5, a signed screenprint from 2006, is estimated to be worth between £3,250 and £4,900.
+This artwork has an auction history of four sales since its entry to the market on 5th May 2006.
+The average annual growth rate of this piece is 4% and the edition size is limited to 40.

 Meaning & Analysis